Ahnfelt/react4s/REFERENCE.md

 The library comes with no macros, no implicits, and no complicated types.

 Components emit messages instead of taking in callbacks.
-There's no need for Redux.
+You won't be needing Redux.

 # Getting started